-This toolkit, sponsored by Janssen Pharmaceuticals, Inc., contains resources including tip sheets, infographics, advocacy information, and other documents that diabetes educators can use to help educate and empower people with diabetes to stay on their prescribed medications when faced with non-medical switching.
-Diabetes educators can play a powerful role in advocating for people with diabetes and making individuals aware of the options they have in appealing insurer decisions regarding non-medical switching.
+This toolkit, sponsored by Janssen Pharmaceuticals, Inc., contains resources including tip sheets, infographics, advocacy information, and other documents that diabetes care and education specialists can use to help educate and empower people with diabetes to stay on their prescribed medications when faced with non-medical switching.
+Diabetes care and education specialists can play a powerful role in advocating for people with diabetes and making individuals aware of the options they have in appealing insurer decisions regarding non-medical switching.

 What is Non-Medical Switching?